 According to a majority of cannabis consumers, the color and look of a plant is one of the biggest factors when deciding which strain to buy.
 And many are drawn to colorful marijuana over more traditional green and orange strains.

 How Pot Gets Its Pigmentation

 Carotenoids are the set of pigments that promote gold, yellow, red, and orange coloration.
 In addition to their beautiful sunset-citrus hues, carotenoids are associated with a variety of health benefits, from eye health to male fertility.
-My parents always told me to eat my carrots when I was growing up so I could see better (their orange color and health benefits stem from a high concentration of carotenoids).
-If only science had been more advanced all those years ago they may have been encouraging me to smoke Lemon Kush.
+They’re the same pigments found in high concentrations in carrots.

-The presence of anthocyanins or carotenoids contribute to a plant’s coloration, their presence alone isn’t enough to guarantee a colorful crop, though.
+While anthocyanins or carotenoids contribute to a plant’s coloration, their presence alone isn’t enough to guarantee a colorful crop, though.
 To truly bring out the desired reds, oranges, yellows, pinks, blues, and purples, growers have to use the environment.

 Plants naturally stop producing chlorophyll when the days get shorter and the temperature drops.
-So, it stands to reason that growers could duplicate and control the effect in an indoor grow.
+So it stands to reason that growers could duplicate and control that effect in an indoor grow.

 Similarly, using LED lights on a certain spectrum can “stress” the plant, causing it to produce more anthocyanins as a sort of sunscreen.
-Some growers will even alter the nutrients a plant receives as a way to promote coloration (less phosphorous can cause a red tint in the leaves and buds of some plants, for example).
+Some growers will even alter the nutrients a plant receives as a way to promote coloration.
+For example, less phosphorous can cause a red tint in the leaves and buds of some plants.

-So some cannabis strains are naturally predisposed to look like Skittles ads.
-Others require careful cultivation to bring about the deep purples, ruby reds, and golden yellows consumers crave.
+So while some cannabis strains are naturally predisposed to look like Skittles ads, others require careful cultivation to bring about the deep purples, ruby reds, and golden yellows consumers crave.

-The final question to answer is maybe the most important: does the color of weed affect its potency?
+The final question we need to answer is maybe the most important: does the color of weed affect its potency?

 Is Colorful Marijuana More Potent?